km4ack/73Linux/README.md

 any old installs of BAP during the initial run.~~ Coming soon.

 # Install

+**Note:** VARA may not install on the first run.
+If it doesn't, run 73 Linux again and just choose VARA on the second run.

 Install is still super easy.
 Just run the following command:

      git clone https://github.com/km4ack/73Linux.git $HOME/73Linux && bash $HOME/73Linux/73.sh